opnfv/parser/docs/release/installation/installation.instruction.rst

     python setup.py install

-  **Notes** It must uninstall pre-installed tosca-parser and heat-translator before install the two components, and install heat-translator before installing tosca-parser, which is sure to use the OPNFV version of tosca-parser and heat-translator other than openstack's components.
+**Notes**: It must uninstall pre-installed tosca-parser and heat-translator before install the two components, and install heat-translator before installing tosca-parser, which is sure to use the OPNFV version of tosca-parser and heat-translator other than openstack's components.

 Parser yang2tosca Installation